Teaching students how to master complex engineering tasks using a digital twin

 Providing 3D modeling for all

-Aalto University students use a variety of software, including Solid Edge® software, Teamcenter® software, NX™ software, Simcenter™ software and the Tecnomatix® portfolio, all part of the Xcelerator portfolio, the comprehensive and integrated portfolio of software and services from Siemens Digital Industries Software.
+Aalto University students use a variety of software, including Solid Edge® software, Teamcenter® software, NX™ software, Simcenter™ software and the Tecnomatix® portfolio, all part of the Siemens Xcelerator business platform of software, hardware and services.

 Whether they study mechanical engineering, civil engineering or architecture, students at Aalto University attend computer-aided design (CAD) courses to get acquainted with 3D modeling.
 During the early parts of their education, they use Solid Edge for that purpose.
 Solid Edge is a portfolio of easy-to-use software tools that address all aspects of the product development process.
 Due to its synchronous technology, Solid Edge combines the speed, simplicity and intuitivity of direct modeling with the flexibility and control of parametric design.

 “Solid Edge is easy to use and provides an entry point to the world of 3D modeling with a very low threshold,” says Kaur Jaakma, CAD/computer-aided engineering (CAE) lecturer at Aalto University.
 “Thanks to its synchronous technology, students can intuitively learn both history-based and parametric design methods.”

 Students at Aalto University store and manage all product data they create using Teamcenter.
 This product lifecycle management (PLM) system connects people and processes with a digital thread, which promotes innovation.

 At the master’s degree level, Aalto University students use more sophisticated software for design and verification.
 In civil engineering and architecture, these tasks are performed mainly using specialized industry packages.
 Students in the mechatronics group at the school of engineering predominantly use NX, an integrated solution for CAD, computer-aided manufacturing (CAM) and CAE.